gabflag/delete_temp_file_windows/readme.md

 # Language used:
 Python 3.11.2
 Runs on your Python interpreter.
+Made executable with pyinstaller
+You can use the executable named deleteTempFile.exe

 # About the program:
 This script allows you to clean the temporary folders on your system, including the logged-in user's local Temp folder and the Windows Temp folder.
-It deletes files and folders within these directories, freeing up disk space.
+It deletes files and folders within these directories, freeing up disk space. pyinstaller --onefile deleteTempFile.py

 # Functions: